Deepak-Kharah/advanced-post-message/README.md

 - `options` - The options to use for the communication.
 - `options.target` - The target window to communicate with.
 - `options.targetOrigin` - The origin of the target window.
 This is used to restrict the communication to a specific origin.
 If not provided, the target origin will be set to `*`.
+- `options.suppressErrors` - A boolean to suppress the error logs.
+If enabled, the class will not throw an error when the target window is not available.
+This flag is useful when you have a library and you expect some errors.
+The value is set to `false` by default.
 - `options.debug` - A boolean to enable or disable the debug mode.
 If enabled, the class will log the messages to the console.

 #### `advancedPostMessage.send(type: string, payload?: any): Promise<any>`